a160v/calcometer/README.md

 The application calculates the travel distance and duration between patients using the `Directions API` by [OpenRoute Service](https://openrouteservice.org/dev/#/api-docs/v2/directions/%7Bprofile%7D/json/post).
 The API returns a route between two or more locations for a selected profile and its settings as JSON.
 From the `summary' of the parsed result, the distance and duration are extracted and displayed to the user.

-This app is a proof of concept for building:
+This app is a proof of concept to:
-- responsive full-stack app with RoR and StimulusJS
+- solve a real life need with a simple and elegant solution
-- open source high quality
+- build a responsive full-stack app with Ruby on Rails and StimulusJS
-- solve a real life problem with a simple and elegant solution
+- share a high quality app with the open source community

 # Initial setup